Accessibility

 Text sizing

-You can easily alter the size of the text in The Knowledge to make it more readable.
-You probably have at least three ways to do that:
+You can easily alter the size of the text in the site to make it more readable: